Logo File Formats: How to Choose the Right One

 - Business cards, clothing, and swag

-SVGs are ideal for web designers and developers who want flexibility and scalability in their logo design.
+SVGs are ideal for web designers and developers who need flexibility and scalability in their logo design.

 EPS: The Designer's Choice